peterhinch/micropython-msgpack/README.md

 The repository includes `umsgpack/umsgpack_ext.py` which optionally extends the library to support Python `set`, `complex`, `tuple` and `bytearray` objects.
-The aim is to show how this can easily be extended to include further types.
+The aim is to show how this can easily be extended to include further uilt-in types.

 This MicroPython version uses various techniques to minimise RAM use including "lazy imports": a module is only imported on first usage.
 For example an